Presenting the members of the Greenville University board of trustees

 Mediation/Restorative Justice/Non-Profit Leadership

-A licensed professional counsel, Melissa consults and assists with implementation of restorative justice initiatives.
+A licensed professional counsel, Melissa consults and assists with the implementation of restorative justice initiatives.
 Her expertise is in conflict management and community engagement.
 She has managed and served on numerous non-profit boards.

 Douglas M. Newton (At-Large) Doug Newton – Greenville, IL